w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   Describe the business case that influences an organization's web accessibility efforts

-In addition, authors and non-technical developers should also be able
+Authors and non-technical developers should be able to do above and **also**:
-to:

 -   Explain the role of the WAI guidelines and other components in achieving an accessible web